washboardalex/artificial_intelligence_doodad/README.md

 Example input files for you to test your solver on.
 You should make sure that your solver is able to produce valid solution files (verified by `tester.py`) for these inputs.

+**solver.py**

+A template for you to write your solution.
+To make sure your code is graded correctly, do not rename this file.